John W. Underwood: Aviation communications career

 Underwood became an aviation technical writer and illustrator, and began to amass a collection of thousands of aviation photographs and aeronautical materials.
 Underwood is believed to have been a member of the International Amateur Aircraft Photographers Exchange (IAAPE), a 1930s-era group who developed a significant collection of historical aviation images.

 In 1953, Underwood published his first book, The World's Famous Racing Aircraft: 1925–1953.
 In 1956, at age 23, he was a college student studying mechanical engineering.

 Residing in Southern California, one of the world's principal aviation centers, He became acquainted with dozens of aviation celebrities, including air racer / test pilot Gordon Israel, pilot/designer Alden Brown ("Alden Brown Racer" creator), and pioneer aviator Douglas "Wrong Way" Corrigan.
 While working for Lockheed Aircraft, he befriended Lockheed's chief test pilot, Tony LeVier, working with him to restore a 1927/1928 Velie Monocoupe).
 Though it was Underwood's first airplane, he never got to fly it.
 It became a hanging exhibit at the entrance to the California Science Center.

 Underwood was the 38th member of the American Aviation Historical Society (AAHS), joining shortly after its founding in 1955/1956.

 Underwood became a principal aviation history author, consultant and photo-supplier for the journals of the AAHS and the Vintage Aircraft Association (of the EAA).
 He was named the contributing editor of Vintage Airplane magazine, and contributed to the EAA's Sport Aviation magazine.
 He also wrote for Air Progress and Air Trails, and served as a correspondent for various foreign aviation magazines.

 Underwood became a supplier of aviation historical information, materials, and photos to other aviation historians, writers, editors and publications, and aviation history web sites.
 The 1990 PBS/American Experience television documentary, Lindbergh, used images from Underwood's collection.

-Between 1953 and the present, Underwood has published 12 books, mostly through aviation and history publishers, on various topics of aviation history and historical aircraft, chiefly American.
+Between 1953 and the present, Underwood has published at least 13 books, mostly through aviation and history publishers, on various topics of aviation history and historical aircraft, chiefly American.

 Many of his works have been archived in various major museums, institutions and organizations, including: